Nuchal Cord and HIE

 Improper Fetal Monitoring and HIE

-Knowing when a baby is in distress during pregnancy, labor and delivery is very important because fetal distress represents a lack of oxygen in the baby.
+Knowing when a baby is in distress during pregnancy, labor, and delivery is very important because fetal distress represents a lack of oxygen in the baby (2).
 When a fetus is deprived of oxygen, it is very serious because physicians do not have instant access to the baby when oxygen deprivation and fetal distress occur.
 Instead, the process of delivery – often by an urgent C-section – has to take place before physicians are able to directly help the baby with oxygenation and circulation.
-In many cases, simply delivering the baby so she can breathe on her own is the main action that needs to occur because it removes her from oxygen depriving conditions, such as a nuchal cord.
-However, physicians and nurses may not be aware that a baby is in distress if the baby is not being monitored with a fetal heart monitor, or if data on the fetal monitor is being ignored or misinterpreted.
+In many cases, simply delivering the baby so she can breathe on her own is the main action that needs to occur because it removes her from oxygen-depriving conditions, such as a nuchal cord.
+However, physicians and nurses may not be aware that a baby is in distress if the baby is not being carefully monitored with a fetal heart monitor, or if data on the fetal monitor is being ignored or misinterpreted.
 If a baby’s hypoxia and distress are not recognized, HIE and other permanent brain injuries can result.

 Research has shown that one of the causes of birth injuries is failure to react appropriately to nonreassuring fetal heart tracings, and this failure is often due to a lack of knowledge in interpreting fetal heart tracings, as well as a failure of communication among the members of the medical team.
-The hospital must make sure that the staff members who are monitoring mothers and babies during labor and delivery are skilled in interpreting fetal heart tracings, so that even subtle changes on the fetal heart monitor are noticed.
+The hospital must ensure that the staff members who are monitoring mothers and babies during labor and delivery are skilled in interpreting fetal heart tracings, so that even subtle changes on the fetal heart monitor are noticed.
 The medical team must recognize abnormal tracings before they become very serious.
 In addition, data on the heart monitor must be communicated to members of the team taking care of the mother and baby.
 If a physician is out of the room and cannot be quickly reached, this constitutes a breakdown in communication.
 Furthermore, when a mother is in labor, the medical team must have the capacity to quickly perform an emergency C-section.
 Medical personnel involved in labor and delivery should be aware of the fact that there are many dangerous conditions that can occur during labor and delivery that can cause the baby to be severely oxygen-deprived.
-Thus, the ability to quickly react to this situation means that 1.) a fetal heart rate monitor must be appropriately placed, and staff that are very skilled in heart tracing interpretation must be present; and 2.) communication among staff members must occur, and the physician must be present and ready to quickly deliver the baby by emergency C-section, should the need arise.
+Thus, the ability to quickly react to this situation means that 1.) a fetal heart rate monitor must be appropriately placed, and staff that are very skilled in heart tracing interpretation must be present; and 2.) communication among staff members must occur, and the physician must be present and ready to quickly deliver the baby by emergency C-section, should the need arise (2).

-The physician and medical team must be very skilled at interpreting fetal heart rate tracings and handling issues that arise during labor and delivery that can deprive the baby of oxygen.
-The team must be adept and able to act quickly.
 Failure to properly monitor and treat the mother and baby during pregnancy, labor and delivery is negligence.
 Failure to diagnose and treat problems such as HIE and seizures in a baby after birth is also negligent.
 If this negligence leads to injury of the baby, it is medical malpractice.